Best free software for students 2024

 LibreOffice is an open-source project, meaning it's run by volunteers who are constantly working to improve the software.
 They're passionate about democratising technology and software by making it accessible to all.

-If you're a die-hard Microsoft Office fan, it's worth trying out the free online versions of their programs.
+If you're a die-hard Microsoft 365 fan, it's worth trying out the free online versions of their programs.

-Microsoft Office Online is a stripped-down version of the most popular Office stalwarts.
+Microsoft 365 is a stripped-down version of the most popular stalwarts.
 Microsoft Word, PowerPoint, Excel, Outlook, OneNote and Teams are all available.

 All you need is a Microsoft account (which is also free), and you can access the programs via your browser.

-Plus, you can automatically sync your work with OneDrive, making it accessible at home or uni.
+Plus, you can automatically sync your work with OneDrive (a free cloud storage solution), making it accessible at home or uni.

-You won't get access to all the features and functions you would with the full Microsoft Office suite.
-But, if you can't fork out the £100+ needed to buy that, this is a great alternative.Before getting the online version, check if you're at a participating university (most students are) and can get a free copy of Microsoft Office 365.
+You won't get access to all the features and functions you would with the full Microsoft 365 suite.
+But, if you can't fork out the £60+/year needed to buy that, this is a great alternative.Before getting the online version, check if you're at a participating university (most students are) and can get a free copy of Microsoft Office 365.
 It includes PowerPoint, Excel and Word.

 Best for: Desktop and mobile compatibility.